pragmint/open-practices/capabilities/monitoring-and-observability.md

 ### Be Careful What You Automate

-Automation based on logs, alerts, and metrics can be a powerful way to reduce operational toil—auto-scaling, auto-healing, even auto-remediation of known failure modes.
+Automation based on logs, alerts, and metrics can be a powerful way to reduce operational toil: auto-scaling, auto-healing, even auto-remediation of known failure modes.
 But automation adds its own complexity.
 If it’s based on noisy or poorly understood signals, it can trigger inappropriately and make a bad situation worse.
 Cascading failures often start with well-meaning automation responding to incomplete or misleading data.
 Before wiring automation to monitoring observability signals, make sure those signals are stable, well-tested, and truly reflective of system state.

 ## Assessment
 To assess how mature your team or organization is in this capability, complete this short exercise.